VGFXOpenGL

 - Rendering Modes

-• Easy realtime switch between different scene visualization modes using F1-F12 keys:
+• Easy real-time switch between different visualizations using F1-F11 function keys.

-• Support for V-sync (vertical synchronization) to avoid screen tearing
+• VSync (vertical synchronization) support to avoid screen tearing

 • Tidy windows configuration interface